AllenHThompson/tweetHack/README.md

 app will shortern ONLY english words. app will use standard abbreviation ie can not = can't.
 When standard abbreviations aren't availble the app will shorten words by removing vowels.

+'phonetic concatenation' - the removal of vowels in a word to reduce the numbers of letters in a word while having the same phonetic pronunciation